dorpga/dorpga.github.io/_posts/2017-12-15-Webpage-Minification.md

 If you don't have any Javascript code, then you don't need Javascript libraries.
 Removing any unneeded Javascript libraries from your page will speed up your webpage.

 ## Customize
 If you use a framework like Bootstrap, you are able to select what components you want.
 Instead of choosing everything, choose only the things you need.
-For example, if you use bootstrap just for the Grid, then only include the Grid or better yet, find a more lightweight stylesheet that does the same job better like [Flexbox Grid](http://flexboxgrid.com).
+For example, if you use bootstrap just for the grid, then only include the grid or better yet, find a more lightweight stylesheet that does the same job better like [Flexbox Grid](http://flexboxgrid.com).

 ## Leverage the Server
-Don't have the client compile templates or retrive data to put into a table when the server can do that much quicker and without the pain that comes with AJAX.
-If possible, have the server compile templates and insert components, otherwise, you are using Javascript as a glorified Frameset.
+Don't have the client compile templates or retrieve data to put into a table when the server can do that much quicker and without the pain that comes with AJAX.
+If possible, have the server compile templates and insert components, otherwise, you are using Javascript as a glorified frameset.